 4 Vision

-package for a variety of relevant use cases in academic and medical research.
-For the generated text, you will actually get different results from mine due to the random nature of text generation process.
+In this chapter, we will explore how to perform several image-and-text to text generation tasks in R using the rollama package for a variety of relevant use cases in academic and medical research.
+Again, for the generated text, you will actually get different results from mine due to the random nature of text generation process.

 4.1 Preliminaries